Coo Coo's Cares

 Jeff: Cancer took my mom.
 My grandmother, my best friend, and others I love have faced long illnesses.
 Childhood cancer, especially, feels uniquely wrong.

-Coo Coo’s Cares is one way to turn grief into goodness—clear campaigns, real receipts, and practical help.
+Coo Coo's Cares is one way to turn grief into goodness—clear giving, real receipts, and practical help.
 Not a vague promise.
 Not a complicated program.
 Just a simple path for everyday purchases to become everyday support for families who are carrying a lot.

 A community that shows up